dbruun/pii-redaction-agent/DEPLOYMENT.md

 # Deployment Guide for PII Redaction Web App

-This guide provides detailed instructions for deploying the PII Redaction Web Application to Azure Container Apps.
+This guide provides detailed instructions for deploying the PII Redaction Web Application to Azure Container Apps with Native Document PII API support.

 ## Prerequisites